phunware/maas-loyalty-android-sdk/README.md

 ***
 ### **Events**
-Instrumented Events can be used to reward your user with new Loyalty Coins or to deduct from their balance to unlock digital content.
+Instrumented Events can be used to reward your user with new Loyalty Tokens or to deduct from their balance to unlock digital content.

 Your instrumented events must be setup a head of time on the portal, along with any additional thresholds and limits.